-NOTE - Channel Switch Wrapper is not defined to carry subelements in the case of a switch to 20 MHz and when no change to the Country string, operating classes or TPC parameters are announced.
+NOTE—Channel Switch Wrapper is not defined to carry subelements in the case of a switch to 20 MHz and when no change to the Country String, operating classes or TPC parameters are announced.

 A VHT STA uses the VHT Transmit Power Envelope element only for TPC of 80 MHz, 160 MHz and 80+80 MHz transmissions.
-A VHT STA shall include zero Subband Triplet fields in a Operating/Subband Sequence field in the Country element of an 80, 160 or 80+ MHz Operating Class.
+A VHT STA shall include zero Subband Triplet subfields in a Operating/Subband Sequence subfield in the Country element of an 80, 160 or 80+ MHz Operating Class.

-A STA that advertises a channel switch using one or more Channel Switch Announcement frames, Channel Switch Announcement elements, Extended Channel Switch Announcement frames or Extended Channel Switch Announcement elements includes a New Country subelement, Wide Bandwidth Channel Switch subelement or a New VHT Transmit Power Envelope subelement in a Channel Wrapper.(#6633)
+A STA that advertises a channel switch using one or more Channel Switch Announcement frames, Channel Switch Announcement elements, Extended Channel Switch Announcement frames or Extended Channel Switch Announcement elements includes a New Country subelement, Wide Bandwidth Channel Switch subelement or a New VHT Transmit Power Envelope subelement in a Channel Switch Wrapper.(#6633)

 When switching the BSS to a lower operating bandwidth, the AP may recalculate the TS bandwidth budget and may delete one or more active TSs by invoking the MLME-DELTS.request primitive with a ReasonCode value of SERVICE_CHANGE_PRECLUDES_TS.

-A VHT STA that is a member of an IBSS adopts the values indicated by the Secondary Channel Offset Element and Wide Bandwidth Channel Switch element in received frames according to the rules in 10.1.5 (Adjusting STA timers) and shall not transmit a value for the Wide Bandwidth Channel Switch Element and Secondary Channel Offset Element that differs from the most recently adopted value.
+A STA that is a member of an IBSS adopts the values indicated by the Secondary Channel Offset Element and Wide Bandwidth Channel Switch element in received frames according to the rules in 10.1.5 (Adjusting STA timers) and shall not transmit a value for the Wide Bandwidth Channel Switch Element and Secondary Channel Offset Element that differs from the most recently adopted value.

 NAV assertion in a VHT BSS